ertkjern/ertkjern.com-2.0/README.md

 # Personalized Web Page / Resume

-This project showcases my curriculum vitae (CV) along with a selection of my professional and personal projects.
+This project showcases my curriculum vitae (CV) along with a selection of personal projects.
 Developed using Next.js and Tailwind CSS for a sleek, modern aesthetic, it leverages Sanity.io as the Content Management System (CMS) to ensure content is easily manageable and dynamically updated.

 ## Project Overview
 This project is split into two main directories, each serving a distinct purpose: